Hakkarian/webstudio/README.md

 Can be used as a markup template for further JS implementations.

 ## Features
-One-page markup site, divided on header with navigation and contacts, hero, features, team and footer with contacts and submit form.
+Two-page markup of a site.
+Between pages we see header with navigation and contacts, hero, features, team and footer with contacts and submit form.
+One page stands out with its hero, features, team and partners section.
+Second page mainly consists of the project section.